Deep-Learning-Profiling-Tools/triton-viz/README.md

 ## About

-Triton-Viz is a visualization and analysis toolkit specifically designed to complement the development and optimization of applications written in OpenAI's Triton,an open-source programming language aimed at simplifying the task of coding for accelerators such as GPUs.
+Triton-Viz is a visualization and analysis toolkit specifically designed to complement the development and optimization of applications written in OpenAI's Triton, an open-source programming language aimed at simplifying the task of coding for accelerators such as GPUs.
 Triton-Viz emerges as a pivotal tool for developers working in the realms of AI and high-performance computing, offering a suite of features to enhance the debugging, performance analysis, and understanding of Triton code.
 Given that Triton allows developers to program at a higher level while still targeting low-level accelerator devices, managing and optimizing resources like memory becomes a crucial aspect of development.
 Triton-Viz addresses these challenges by providing real-time visualization of tensor operations and their memory usage.Its interface is designed to be intuitive for users familiar with high-level array programming languages like Numpy and PyTorch.